Sequence-of-Constraints MPC: Reactive Timing-Optimal Control of Sequential Manipulation: Decomposition

 \section{Decomposition}

 The full problem (\ref{eqSecCtrl}) would raise high computational costs within an MPC loop: The running constraints concern the continuous-time path and may require a fine resolution time discretization, e.g.\ to evaluate collisions.
-This would imply that we would have to jointly optimize over a fine resolution path through all waypoints and their timing, which is tractable offline but costly within a high frequency MPC loop.
+This would imply that we would have to jointly optimize over a fine resolution path through all waypoints and their timing, which is tractable offline but costly within an MPC loop.

 We therefore propose to approximate and decompose the full path problem as follows.
-First note that a coordinate descent approach to (\ref{eqSecCtrl}) would alternate between solving for the timing $t_{1:K}$ given the current path $\xi$, and vice versa.
+First note that a coordinate descent approach \cite{2015-wright-CoordinateDescentAlgorithms} to (\ref{eqSecCtrl}) would alternate between solving for the timing $t_{1:K}$ given the current path $\xi$, and vice versa.
 However, optimizing the full-horizon fine path $\xi$ within each MPC cycle would still be computationally inefficient.
 We therefore decompose the problem further by representing the path coarsely in terms of the waypoints $x_{1:k} = \xi(t_1),..,\xi(t_k)$, and finely only in a short receding horizon of length $H$ ($\approx$1sec).
-More specifically, this defines our three main variables, \begin{enumerate} \item the timing $t_{1:K}$, \item the waypoints $x_{1:K} = \xi(t_1),..,\xi(t_K)$, \item the short receding horizon path $\xi:[0,H] \to X$, in fine time discretization, \end{enumerate} and each MPC cycle iterates solving for one variable assuming the others fixed.
-The following sections will detail each sub-problem.
-Each cycle iterates only once over the three sub-problems, but when in subsequent MPC cycles the optima become stable we have a joint and consistent solution, in analogy to coordinate descent.
+More specifically, this defines our three main decision variables, \begin{enumerate} \item the timing $t_{1:K}$, \item the waypoints $x_{1:K} = \xi(t_1),..,\xi(t_K)$, \item the short receding horizon path $\xi:[0,H] \to X$, in fine time discretization. \end{enumerate} For each variable, we define a sub-problem assuming the other variables fixed, as detailed in the following sections.
+Each cycle iterates only once over the three sub-problems, but when in subsequent MPC cycles the optima become stable we have a joint and consistent solution.
 However, this joint solution still is only approximate to the full problem (\ref{eqSecCtrl}) as the waypoints only coarsely represent the full path $\xi$.